clach/Realtime-Vulkan-Hair/README.md

 ### Hair-Hair Interaction
 To achieve friction between the strands of hair, we create a velocity field out of the strand's velocities and use this field to effectively smooth out the velocities over the strands.

+Our hair-hair collision model is based off of Lena Petrovic's paper, [Volumetric methods for simulation and rendering of hair, Petrovic et al. (2005)](https://graphics.pixar.com/library/Hair/paper.pdf).

 When we first set the velocity of a point on a strand, we add that point's contribution to a background uniform grid, which is empty at the beginning of each timestep.
 We add both the density of the point and its velocity contribution to the 8 neighboring grid points.
 The contribution to each of the 8 points is based on a linear interpolation of the distance in each dimension from the strand point to the grid point: